nuthanc/webdev/face_recognition/with_next/README.md

 ### Auth model

 * Create models/user.ts in auth
+* toJSON for json representation of User Model
+  * the password, _id and __v are just being deleted in the JSON representation and not in the actual User model
+* Since we are using json from body-parser as middleware, all our requests and responses are converted to json
+* **this** in pre middleware's save is a **Document object**
 ### Use my common middleware

 ```sh
 npm i @rztickets/common
 ```
+* Use this for middlewares and errors

+### Error Handling

+* Need express-async-errors, otherwise we get some Promise error

 ### JWT and cookie-session